 I used to say, “They never hand you a book on Parenting.”

-But yet, Erikson just spelled it all out for us.
-Whether you have children or not, I know you are the parent of the stages of the child that lives on within you.
-It is never too late to understand the parenting of this child.
+Whether one has children or not, everyone is the parent of the stages of the child that lives on within.
+It is never too late to understand the parenting of this inner child.
 Furthermore, we are mirroring our child/parent development in all of our relationships.

 This particular Journal entry does not cover the important time of development of the child in utero.
 This valuable subject matter has been touched on some in prior entries.
 For the sake of completeness, I will list the prenatal stages here, and then move on into Erikson’s explanations.

 There are 7 vital areas of early pre and peri-natal development.
-These critical times shape a foundational blueprint in our cellular memory, and in our Heart mind electromagnetic memory reflex.
+These critical times shape a foundational blueprint in our cellular memory, and in our heart and brain memory reflex.

 I list them for your consideration, especially if you are intending to parent a child, and also if you are aware of some of the difficulties that your own parents faced and struggled with when they were pregnant with you.
 If your parents are still with us here, you have an opportunity to develop a healing dialogue.